Fahrettin Altay

 Fahrettin Altay (12 January 1880 – 25 October 1974) was a Turkish military officer.
+His surname "Altay" (Red horse/colt) was given to him by Atatürk.
 The Turkish tank Altay is named in honor of him.

 Biography

 Fahrettin Altay was born to Lieutenant Colonel İsmail Bey, son of Hacı Ahmet Efendi from İzmir and Hayriye Hanım, the daughter of Lieutenant Colonel İbrahim Bey in Shkodër in Scutari Vilayet (now Albania).
 His father rose to the rank of lieutenant colonel from being a captain at his arrival, by gaining fame in the wars he fought against Malësors and Montenegrins in the Shkodër region.
 He traces his roots to İzmir and states that his great-grandfather was Ömer Ağa the son of the "Urlalı" and states that his parents were married in Monastir.
-He married with Münime Hanım, the daughter of Tahir Paşa from the Bibezik family of Podgorica in 1912 in İstanbul.
+He married with Münime Hanım, the daughter of Tahir Paşa from the Bibezik family of Podgorica in 1912 in Istanbul.
 They were married for 62 years and had two children and two grandchildren.
+He graduated from the Ottoman Military College in Istanbul.

 When World War I started, he was the 3rd Corps Chief of Staff.
 He met future President of Turkey Mustafa Kemal while serving on the Dardanelles Front.
 In 1915, he was appointed Deputy Undersecretary of the Ministry of War and was promoted to the rank of Miralay in the same year.
 Shortly after serving in the Romanian Front, he was sent as commander of the Palestinian Front.
 After the defeat in Palestine, the 12th Corps headquarters was moved to the city of Konya where he served as 12th Corps commander to the end of the war.

 During the Turkish War of Independence, Altay served as commander of the V. Cavalry Corps.
 Perhaps his most famous exploit during his leadership of the V. Cavalry Corps was the famous Battle of Dumlupınar, where the V. Cavalry Corps passed behind the Greek lines at the beginning of the battle.
 His cavalry cut Greek supply and communication.
 They raised havoc among the retreating Greek troops and also captured General Nikolaos Trikoupis, CO of Greek forces in Anatolia.
 In the Great Smyrna Offensive, V Cavalry Corps was one of the offensive vanguards of the Turkish Army.